fdeaquino/react-portfolio/README.md

 ## User Story

-- AS AN employer looking for candidates with experience building single-page applications.
+- AS AN employer looking for candidates with experience building single-page applications
-- I WANT to view a potential employee's deployed React portfolio of work samples.
+- I WANT to view a potential employee's deployed React portfolio of work samples
-- SO THAT I can assess whether they're a good candidate for an open position.
+- SO THAT I can assess whether they're a good candidate for an open position

 ## Acceptance Criteria